n8water/LearnToCode/Readme.md

-Readme to my learning repository.
+LearnToCode

+the name is quite selfexplaining.

-I am trying to create a repository to document my learning for my future me.
+I am building this repository to document my learning for my future me.

-Goal is to get used to github while learning C# and Python and ...
+Goal is to get used to github and document for me what I already learned.